 Founded in France by two brothers in 1888, the Michelin tire company published its first guide in 1900 with the intent to inspire car owners to spin their wheels.
 In addition to covering accommodations, the red guide also rated restaurants with affordable selections and the now-famous three-star system.
 Over time, the guide grew to include cities across Western Europe and eventually around the globe, and the prestige of being selected as a starred restaurant rose into a life pursuit for chefs.

 The Inspectors and the Selection Process

 Made up of food experts, hospitality industry alumni and former chefs, Michelin inspectors are the ultimate arbiters of culinary excellence.
-The inspectors never tip off restaurants to who they are.
+The inspectors never tip off restaurants about their identity.
 They dine anonymously, paying their bills in full like any other unsuspecting patron.
 Just like locals, they make return visits to continue the inspection process.

-Now that restaurants are officially operating within a Michelin Guide city, chefs throughout the DC metro area must remain on their toes.
-The second edition is around the corner, meaning to earn high praise, restaurants everywhere must strive to deliver their best dish.
+Now that restaurants are operating within a Michelin Guide city, chefs throughout the DC metro area must remain on their toes – because in order to earn the highest praise, kitchens have to deliver a winning dish with each order.

 You may also like..